sanbuddhacharyas/sanbuddhacharyas.github.io/_projects/10_project.md

 ---
 layout: page
-title: Agro-Doctor
+title: Music Recommendation
-description: a project with a background image
+description: a project with no image
 img:
-importance: 3
+importance: 4
-category: Competition
+category: work
 ---

 Every project has a beautiful feature showcase page.